“Lass, whit haes a bawherr dandelion ever dane tae ye? Throw some leaves in a bucket ‘n’ hae yersel’ some supper.”

 If you have read any of my other blogs you know that the garden inspires me to write, and lately, so does the T.V. show “Outlander”.
 It’s not a perfect garden and requires a lot of sweat and grind, but it’s our garden, my family’s, and mine.

-At first glance I noticed all the things I let go, like weeds, the property issue behind our land, and the wasp nests from last year.
-Things need repair, like the deck which has thorns of its own, or the screened porch that allows varmints and insects to picnic with us.
+At first glance, I noticed all the things I let go, like weeds, the property issue behind our land, and the wasp nests from last year.
+Things need repairs, like the deck which has thorns of its own, or the screened porch that allows varmints and insects to picnic with us.
 It reminded me of how permanence was not something you can easily afford with money or time.

 The first thing I did was get out my phone and video some new issues with the property management behind us.
 Yes, I took my day off after a hard month’s work to work some more.
 I say this defensively, as my angels have been repeating this message over and over, “You don’t have to work so hard.”

-Toxic waste from a doctors office, garbage, and poor maintenance of the berm were left behind our property to pile up, as there was no one in charge to make things right.
+Toxic waste from a doctor’s office, garbage, and poor maintenance of the berm was left behind our property to pile up, as there was no one in charge to make things right.
 What I mean by no one in charge, is me.
 I didn’t take charge of my own property.
 I knew firsthand how hard it is to get the township and the village to listen.
 My last venture took 4 months, but I did it.
 I got them to fix a flooding issue.
 However, it wore me out and so I am not looking forward to the next battle.

 I find myself working very hard to keep my family afloat in this ever-inflationary world we live in, and there isn’t even a flood this time.
 It would be nice just to relax and admire the view, but I could not find it in myself to do this.

 I walked down the path behind the houses that go on for a block straight.
 It was interesting to look behind people’s properties and see how their fences all needed mending.
 I saw broken boards, fences propped-up, and contraptions to keep the weeds from emerging into their yard.
 The berm behind us was loaded with dandelions, and no backyard can withstand a strong crop, yielding seeds, on the top of a hill.
-It only takes 3 seeds from 7 dandelions to fill-up a backyard.
+It only takes 3 seeds from 7 dandelions to fill up a backyard.

 During this time we readily call Covid, I saw some outrage and arguments.
 It really tested people’s true nature and hidden frustrations.
 We were faced to look at the inside and outside of our homes without escape.
 One thing I think we all can agree about is how the way we did business in this monetary world, was not able to withstand the storm that hit.
 A lot of fences blew down.